Out-Law Guide 9 min. read

-A new tax on plastic packaging manufactured in, or imported into the UK, that does not contain at least 30% recycled plastic is being introduced from 1 April 2022.
+A new tax on plastic packaging manufactured in, or imported into the UK, that does not contain at least 30% recycled plastic applies from 1 April 2022.

-Manufacturers or importers of plastic packaging, including importers of packaging which already contains goods, will need to take action to prepare for the new tax.
+Manufacturers or importers of plastic packaging, including importers of packaging which already contains goods, need to ensure they comply with the tax.

-The rate of tax will be £200 per metric tonne of plastic packaging.
+The rate of tax is £200 per metric tonne of plastic packaging.

 Plastic packaging tax (PPT) is an environmental tax designed to provide a financial incentive for businesses to use recycled plastic in the manufacture of plastic packaging.
 The government envisages this will create greater demand for recycled plastic, stimulating increased levels of recycling of plastic waste and diverting it away from landfill or incineration.